yoctoproject/poky/documentation/profile-manual/usage.rst

 and writes, along with how many of those reads and writes fail completely.
-If we have sufficient trace data, however, we could with the right tools easily extract and present that information, but we'd need something other than pre-canned profiling tools to do that.
+If we have sufficient trace data, however, we could with the right tools easily extract and present that information, but we'd need something other than ready-made profiling tools to do that.

 Luckily, there is a general-purpose way to handle such needs, called "programming languages".
-Making programming languages easily available to apply to such problems given the specific format of data is called a 'programming language binding' for that data and language.
-Perf supports two programming language bindings, one for Python and one for Perl.
+Making programming languages easily available to apply to such problems given the specific format of data is called a 'programming language binding' for that data and language. perf supports two programming language bindings, one for Python and one for Perl.

 .. admonition:: Tying it Together